Multi-Quadruped Cooperative Object Transport: Learning Decentralized Pinch-Lift-Move: Experiments and Results

-\textbf{Training team size doesn't determine generalization quality:} Again, training with 2 robots generally matches or outperforms training with 3 robots.
-Understanding this dynamic is worth further investigation.
-Our hypothesis is that domain randomization with 2 robots provides sufficient variety of experience for broad generalization.
+\textbf{Training team size does not determine generalization:} Policies trained with 2 robots generally match or outperform those trained with 3, suggesting that domain randomization with 2 robots already provides sufficient diversity for broad generalization.